-All streets and buildings of the original Scheunenviertel have actually vanished over time.
-And since none of the original streets do exist any more, it is a bit difficult to point out, where the Scheunenviertel was located originally.
+The original Scheunenviertel has actually vanished.
+And since none of the original streets do exist any more, it is a bit difficult to point out, where the Scheunenviertel is / was actually located.
 Putting the original Scheunenviertel on a current Berlin map is basically technically close to impossible.

 Today often the whole area between Friedrichstraße and Karl-Liebknecht-Straße is referred to as Scheunenviertel – bordered by the river Spree and the rails parallel to Dircksenstrasse in the South and the Torstrasse in the North.

 However, the original area, where the original 27 barns were actually built in 1672, was probably much smaller.
 It is said that the barns were located close to where Rosa-Luxemburg-Platzs is located – bordered by Almstadtstraße is the West, Hirtenstraße in the South, Linienstraße in the North and Kleinen Alexanderstraße in the East.

 Over the years the Scheunenviertel has seen good times and bad times – and very bad times.
 First people that worked at the cattle market moved close to the barns.
 Some first houses were build – nothing fancy, just small small buildings to give shelter for the market workers.